 Below is a list of some of the ways you can get involved with activities at UTM.
 Participating in activities outside of the classroom can lead to rewarding life experiences, new skills to add to your resume, and new contacts in your network - all of which can broaden and enhance your experience as an undergraduate student!

-UTM Anthropology undergraduate students who have questions about opportunities can reach out to the Department of Anthropology by email at firstname.lastname@example.org.
+UTM Anthropology undergraduate students who have questions about opportunities can email the Department of Anthropology at email@example.com.

 Attend an event

 Check our departmental Events webpage regularly, and connect with the UTM Anthropology Society (UTMAS) on social media for the latest fun, informative, and inclusive events throughout the year!

 Study with peers in a supportive environment

 Select Anthropology courses offer facilitated study group (FSG) sessions.
 FSGs are study sessions run by volunteer senior students who have previously done well in the course.
 These study sessions focus upon the skills required to be successful in the course.

 The UTM Department of Anthropology posts available work-study positions on the Career Learning Network (CLN).
 You can also explore work-study roles offered by other departments and units on campus.